gardener/landscaper/docs/api-reference/core.md

 <td>
 <em>(Optional)</em>
 <p>SecretRef is a reference to a key in a secret in the cluster.
-Exactly one of CDRef, SecretRef, and ConfigMapRef has to be specified.</p>
+Exactly one of Ref, SecretRef, ConfigMapRef, and List has to be specified.</p>
 </td>
 </tr>
 <tr>